 VENICE – Venice’s determined struggle to survive has haunted this beautiful and ethereal city for centuries.
 Floods, disease and war have challenged ‘La Serenissima’ many times over the years.
 It is said that Venice was founded in 421 AD, although this is almost certainly a simplification, next year Venice will celebrate 1600 years of existence, nestled in its watery hinterland between the plains of the Veneto to the north and west and the Adriatic Sea to the south and east.
 The resilience of the city and the Venetian people is a lesson to us all as we continue to grapple with plague and disease even in the 21st century.

-- For a gallery of images from last year’s celebration: Redentore, Venezia: July 2020
+- For a gallery of images from the 2020 celebrations: Redentore, Venezia: July 2020

 - Venice was an international trading city for centuries.
 On at least three occasions the plague arrived in the city, killing many, many members of the population.